 2019 FANTASY OUTLOOK AND PROJECTION: LOOKING GOOD

-Carlos Carrasco is projected to be a must start starting pitcher next season.
-His projected position rank based on season total fantasy points is #10 (at SP).
-In 2018, he was owned in 97 percent of leagues and it will be at least this high next season as well.
-He is projected to average 5.14 fantasy points per game in 32 games.
-His projected rank for the upcoming season is up slightly from where he finished last season.
+J.D.
+Martinez is projected to be the best fantasy first baseman in the upcoming season.
+In 2018, he was owned in 100 percent of leagues and it will be at least this high next season as well.
+He is projected to average 3.79 fantasy points per game in 146 games.
+His projected rank for the upcoming season is the same as where he finished last season.

 SEASON FANTASY RECAP AND TREND